 But let's end on a lighter note about yews.
 These plants have long been a part of the Christmas tradition in Britain and elsewhere in Europe.
 Sprigs are often cut from yews to be used like holly in natural Christmas decorations focused on greenery.
 Whole yews have been used as Christmas trees.

-As is noted in this article on the history of Christmas trees, it was Prince Albert who solidified the place of the Christmas tree in Britain.
+It was Prince Albert who solidified the place of the Christmas tree in Britain.
 But Albert's tree was not the first.
 That honor, according to Denise Silvester-Carr, falls to the yew set up as a Christmas tree by Queen Charlotte, another royal of German descent, in 1800:

-Prince Albert is usually credited with introducing the Christmas tree that graces nearly every house and high street in December.
+"Prince Albert is usually credited with introducing the Christmas tree that graces nearly every house and high street in December.
 In truth, they appeared 40 years earlier.
-Queen Charlotte, the wife of George III, had a yew tree hung with sweets and toys and illuminated with small wax candles for a party for local children at Windsor on Christmas Day in the year 1800.
+Queen Charlotte, the wife of George III, had a yew tree hung with sweets and toys and illuminated with small wax candles for a party for local children at Windsor on Christmas Day in the year 1800."